 In the modern business environment, data loss has become a significant concern due to the legal, business and financial ramifications of lost data.
 GDPR law categorises lost data as a data breach and dictates strict actions and consequences/fines.

-This article will focus on the common causes of data loss, to provide insight and understanding to business owners and employees alike.
+This article will focus on the common causes of data loss, and will work to give business owners and employees insight into how these can be avoided.
 By being more aware of the risks, companies can take the preventative measures necessary to protect their all-important data.

-It is essential that businesses of all sizes truly understand the risk to their companies if the IT systems suffered any degree of data loss, and that lost data meant disruption to normal operations.
-Smaller businesses are typically less able to withstand the financial impact of lost data.
-Did you know that 43% of data breach victims are small businesses!
+It is essential that businesses of all sizes truly understand the risk to their companies if their IT systems suffer any degree of data loss.

 One of the most frequent causes of data loss is accidental overwrite or deletion by a person.
-There is little the computer systems can do to protect against genuine (or not!) changes of data at the time.
-The critical issue is how easy is it to resolve and recover the situation.
-Ideally, the backup strategy will be frequent enough to pick up various versions, with long retention, so lost data over time can be recovered.
+Ideally, the backup strategy will be frequent enough to manage such changes in data, picking up any changes so that lost data over time can be recovered.

-Human error can also include the transmission of data to unauthorised locations by accident.
-While this is not a data loss in terms on its availability to the users, it is counted as a breach in terms of GDPR, due to the unauthorised ‘loss of data’ outside the company and its responsibilities to take care of its storage.
+Human error can also refer to the transmission of data to unauthorised locations by accident.
+While this is not a ‘data loss’ in terms of its availability to the users, it is counted as a breach in terms of GDPR, due to the unauthorised ‘loss of data’ outside the company and its responsibilities to take care of its storage.

 This is where technologies such as DLP (Data Loss Prevention) can be added to modern firewalls and antivirus systems.
 Such technology can pick up on sensitive data such as: